pjbiggs/Massey203311/Week9/Week9.md

 The approach we are taking this year to cover this material is slightly different to what has been done in previous years.
 There are two reasons for this:
 1. For the first time in 2024, we are using local Massey computing servers for running this course.
 This is the server called `tur-rstudio2` that you have been using for the course so far.
 We have also set up a computing server called `tur-kaiju1` for metagenomic analysis that you will have access to for this module.
-2. Our previous method, of using a webserver for analysing sequencing reads is now a victim of its own success, and it takes a very long time (days or even weeks) to run jobs against the supplied databases.
-Therefore, we cannot use this in the lab practical anymore.
+2. Our previous method, of using a webserver for analysing sequencing reads is now a victim of its own success, and it takes a very long time (days or even weeks) to run sequence analysis against the supplied databases.
+Therefore, we cannot use this approach in the lab practical anymore.

 This means we will be adapting the process so the same procedure can be performed, just on a smaller scale, and locally using the terminal in our Massey RStudio environment.

-To set the scene, let's go through how things were in 2023 and before:
+To set the scene, let's go through how things were in 2023 and before that:

 #### In previous years

-We are primarily used webtools, and the Microsoft product Excel to explore some reads from an experiment, but under different analysis conditions, varying both the analysis methods and the database we are comparing our reads to.
+We primarily used webtools, and the Microsoft product Excel to explore some reads from an experiment, but under different analysis conditions, varying both the analysis methods and the database we are comparing our reads to.
 1. We uploaded a pair of reads to the Kaiju webserver for analysis against a variety of databases.
-2. We downloaded these data, and open them in Excel to explore them in a comparative way.
+2. We downloaded these data, and opened them in Excel to explore them in a comparative way.
-3. We lookes at the results in a completely different way using Krona.
+3. We looked at the results in a completely different way using Krona.
 4. Finally, we returned to `R` for the work that will led to the Portfolio analysis.

 #### In 2024

-The process is the nearly the same, except that for point 1) above, we will use a new Massey server (`tur-kaiju1`) to run the software behind the Kaiju webserver, rather than uploading reads to the actual webserver in Denmark.
+The process is the nearly the same, except that for point 1) above, we will use a new Massey server (`tur-kaiju1`) to use the software behind the Kaiju webserver, rather than uploading reads to the actual webserver in Denmark.
 Then for point 2) we will copy the data back to our usual environment (on `tur-rstudio2`), and continue as described above for points 3) and 4).

 The commands below have been checked and should work fine.